glgen/UEBlueprintGraphViewer/README.md

 ![screenshot.png](screenshot.png)

+### Features roadmap
+Blueprint decompilation:
+- Basic decompilation: done
+- Loops: done
+- Macros: mostly done (some built-in macros are missing)
+- Timelines: done
+- Input events: partially done
+- Delegates: done
+- Functions with multiple exec pins: not yet
+- Anim BPs: not yet

+References search:
+- Basic asset reference search: done
+- Search for unreferenced assets: done but might be inaccurate
+- Search for variable or function usage: not yet
+- Search inside a graph: not yet

+Not sure if i will do that:
+- Blueprints compilation
+- Runtime blueprint debugger

 ### How to use

 1. Install dev version of [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) and a C++ mod for it to dump reflection data.